AppleBoiy/prerequisite-tree-dagreD3/README.md

 ## How It Works

-The tool fetches a Google Spreadsheet containing course data and converts it into a JSON format.
+The tool fetches a [Google Sheets] containing course data and converts it into a JSON format.
 It then uses this data to generate a tree view representation of the course prerequisites.
 The tree view is rendered using the [dagreD3] library, which itself utilizes .
 The data conversion is facilitated by [SheetJS], allowing users to explore the prerequisite relationships between different courses.